Best Signal Mirrors for Rescue and Survival

 A Navy Search and Rescue helicopter pilot listed a signal mirror as the best gear to signal for rescue.
 They described the signal mirror as cheap, never runs out of batteries, works extremely well on sunny days, and is still effective on overcast days.
 In their experience, a signal mirror “WILL get the attention of a pilot/boat” in an emergency.

-“If I had to limit myself to the two most important items […] I would choose the 2 items which are easiest to learn to use, and lightweight – the signal mirror and signal whistle.
-Your children can use them, your grandparents can use them, they take very little energy.”
+“If I had to limit myself to the two most important items […] I would choose the 2 items that are easiest to learn to use and lightweight – the signal mirror and signal whistle.
+Your children can use them, your grandparents can use them, and they take very little energy.”

 How to Use a Signal Mirror